MiJin1996/MiJin1996/README.md

 <br><br>

-I just started to lean languages C, C#, java, and little bit C++.
+'I just started to lean languages C, C#, java, and little bit C++.'
-Hope I can be Senior-level of developer. thx to visit :]
+'Hope I can be Senior-level of developer. yey 'v'b'

 </div>